 There are six main goals of using an aerator, all of which will be beneficial to dry, crusted clay soil:

 Do you have a goal of having green grass?
 Don’t let tough soil stop you!
 An easy step to add to your lawn care routine is fertilization, especially when working with harsh clay soil.
-Fertilizer is especially beneficial to apply after using an aerator technique on your lawn, as nutrients can penetrate through the grass root and into the land.
+Fertilizer is especially beneficial to apply after aerating your lawn, as nutrients can penetrate deeper into the soil/

-When it comes to fertilizer, there are many benefits to opting out of granular fertilizer and instead going liquid:
+When it comes to fertilizer, there are many benefits to going liquid:

 Many factors play into achieving a luscious lawn.
 The first step to understanding how to treat your soil is learning about what type of soil you have.
 There are six main types of soil:

 The type of weeds growing in your lawn can be indicative of your soil type.
-For clay soil, the presence of horsenettle or pennycress weeds are common.
+For clay soil, the presence of horsenettle or pennycress is common.
 Observing and identifying your weeds is a no-mess way to see what kind of soil you have.

 Finding out what type of soil you have is a significant first step to understanding your soil health.
 You can also conduct a soil test to determine the kind of nutrients that your soil may be lacking.